-Next to Shukkeien Garden, is the Hiroshima Prefectural Museum.
-It is a large art museum that displays a collection of modern Japanese and Western artworks.
+- Hiroshima Prefectural Museum, a large art museum that displays a collection of modern Japanese and Western artworks.

-There is not much nightlife in the Hiroshima station area, but you are staying in a very convenient public transport, well-connected area, and very near to the nightlife actions, Hiroshima city center.
+There is not much nightlife in the Hiroshima station area, but you are staying in a very convenient public transport, well-connected area, and easy access to the nightlife of the downtown area.

 3. Kakomachi and Peace Memorial Park area

 As parts of the Naka Ward, The Peace Memorial Park and the nearby Kakomachi are located between the Motoyadu and Ota and Rivers.

 These central neighborhoods are very well-connected with a lot of light rail stations.
 It also offers plenty of choices of budget accommodations within a short distance from the best bars, clubs, and shopping of the city.